Lesson: Weight and MassPhysics

-A body of mass kg was weighed, using a spring scale, at the north pole and at the equator.
-Assuming m/s2 at the north pole and m/s2 at the equator, what was the difference in the two readings?
+A body of mass 100 kg was weighed, using a spring scale, at the north pole and at the equator.
+Assuming at the north pole and at the equator, what was the difference between the two readings?

-The force exerted by the Moon’s gravity is six times smaller than the force that exerted by the Earth’s gravity.
+The force exerted by the Moon’s gravity at its surface is six times smaller than the force exerted by Earth’s gravity at its surface.
 The weight of an astronaut plus his space suit on the Moon is 250 N.

 How much does the suited astronaut weigh on Earth?